ethereum/EIPs/sips/sip-93.md

 <!--Please list all values configurable via SCCP under this implementation.-->

-- Spartan Council seat numbers - the number of seats available on the Spartan Council and thus N/2 + 1 is the required number for a decision to be voted in.
+- Spartan Council seat numbers - the number of seats available on the Spartan Council and thus N/2 + 1 is the required number for a decision to reach consensus.
-- Re-election period - the period in which token holders must redelegate their votes to new and existing council members (to prevent stagnation and ephemeral power).
+- Re-election period - the period in which token holders must redelegate their votes to new and existing council members (to prevent stagnation and ephemeral power) - initially set at 1 month with the genesis election being 1st December 2020 (0:00 UTC)
+- Deadline for nominating for the next election - initially set at 48 hours prior to the election date.
+- Timelock period after a proposal is closed before a change is implemented - initially set to 24 hours.
+- Election period length where users will be able to vote - initially set at 1 week.

 ## Copyright